List of football clubs in Romania by major honors won

 Note: This list does not include the UEFA Intertoto Cup which was won by Oţelul Galaţi (2007) and Vaslui (2008) as they are not classified as outright winners by UEFA having failed to have the best run in the UEFA Cup out of the teams that had won the competition in those respective seasons.

 Honours table

 Teams in Italics no longer exist.

-Teams in Bold compete in the 2025–26 Liga I season.
+Teams in Bold compete in the 2026–27 Liga I season.

-This table is updated as of July 2025, following FCSB winning the 2025 Supercupa României.
+This table is updated as of July 2026, following U Craiova winning the 2026 Supercupa României.